 The appeal proceeded by way of an oral hearing which took place on 3rd July 1998 at the Courthouse, Letterkenny, Co.
 Donegal.
 The appellant was represented by Mr. Desmond Killen FRICS FSCS IRRV, a director of Donal O'Buachalla & Company Limited.
-Also in attendance for the appellant was Mrs.Elizabeth McIntyre, Financial Controller of the Allingham Arms Hotel.
 The Respondent was represented by Mr. Christopher Hicks, a Valuer in the Valuation Office.